sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/http-intro/README.md

 }
 ```

 The server can use this data to help generate its response.
+For example, the request might specify a particular language or format to be used, including authorization credentials, or specify what kinds of compression or encoding the browser understands.

 ### Body